learn-with-me/notes-iot/hardware/sensors.md

 * **Optical smoke Sensor \(Photoelectric\):** Optical smoke sensor uses the light scatter principle trigger to occupants.
 * **Ionization smoke Sensor:** Ionization smoke sensor works on the principle of ionization, kind of chemistry to detect molecules causing a trigger alarm.

+Zigbee or WiFi enabled sensors cost anything between $2 to $10 depending on the quality.

 #### Infrared \(IR\) Sensor

 Used to sense certain characteristics of its surroundings by either emitting or detecting infrared radiation.
 It is also capable of measuring the heat being emitted by the objects.
 Used especially in Healthcare as they make monitoring of blood flow and blood pressure simple.
 Other common use includes Home appliances & remote control, Breath analysis, Infrared vision \(i.e. visualize heat leaks in electronics, monitor blood flow, art historians to see under layers of paint\), wearable electronics, optical communication, non-contact based temperature measurements, Automotive blind-angle detection.

 They are also a great tool for ensuring high-level security in your home.
 They can detect a variety of chemicals and heat leaks.
 They are going to play an important role in the smart home industry, as they have a wide-range of applications.

+Asahi Kasei Microdevices \(AKM\), Murata, Melexis MLX90614, Intersil ISL29021 are among the few IOT IR sensors used in Industries.

 #### Level Sensor